transloadit/uppy/website/src/docs/aws-s3.md

 ## POST uploads

-uppy-server uses POST uploads by default, but you can also use them with your own endpoints.
+Uppy Companion uses POST uploads by default, but you can also use them with your own endpoints.
 There are a few things to be aware of when doing so:

  - The `@uppy/aws-s3` plugin attempts to read the `<Location>` XML tag from POST upload responses.
 S3 does not respond with an XML document by default.
 When generating the form data for POST uploads, you must set the `success_action_status` field to `201`.
    ```js